2017 Storybook Ball Supporting Pediatric Health

-On October 15, 2016, the Storybook Ball celebrated its 17th year of supporting pediatric care at MassGeneral Hospital for Children (MGHfC).
+On October 14, 2017, the Storybook Ball will celebrate its 18th year of supporting pediatric care at MassGeneral Hospital for Children (MGHfC).

-To learn more about the genetics clinical programs and research initiatives at MGHfC, please click here.
+To learn more about the Food Allergy Center and research initiatives at MGHfC, please click here.

 Each year, the Storybook Ball profiles a patient and family who have received care at MGHfC.
 This year’s Storybook Ball focused on the diagnosis and treatment of genetic disorders and the ability to test for genetic conditions.
 Relive the 2016 Storybook Ball by watching the video below, which features 10-year-old John Peters and his family from Haymarket, Virginia.

 Proceeds from Storybook Ball over the past decade have allowed MassGeneral Hospital for Children to provide extraordinary care to our youngest patients and their families; to recruit and support the best physicians, surgeons and researchers; and to speed the development of new technologies and cutting-edge research that can transform clinical approaches locally and globally.

 The past generosity of Storybook Ball supporters has helped establish new programs and facilities, such as the Coordinated Care Clinic and the state-of-the-art Francis H. Burr Proton Beam Therapy Center, enhancing our ability to serve children with complex physical and emotional needs.
 Like most healthcare organizations across the country and within Boston, however, Massachusetts General Hospital is not immune to external challenges.
 In the face of economic adversity, MGHfC is preparing to pursue its mission of caring for those who need our care most by renewing our commitment to the wide range of existing pediatric programs for which this hospital is renowned.